HE-TEADAL-PROJECT/asg-tool/docs/02-configuring-asg.md

       seed: 10
       temperature: 0

-generation: # model and features selected for the current generation
+# model and features currently selected from the list above
+# to be used for SFDP generation
+generation:
   models:
     - granite-code-inst20
   maxIter: 3